paritytech/polkadot-sdk/docs/CONTRIBUTING.md

 `A1-insubstantial` and merged faster.
 If it is an urgent fix with no large change to logic, then it may be merged after a non-author contributor has reviewed it well and approved the review once CI is complete.
 No PR should be merged until all reviews' comments are addressed.
+It is expected that there is no PR merged that is not ready.
+It is only allowed to merge such a PR if the code is disabled, not used or in any other way clearly tagged as experimental.
+It is expected that master is always releasable and that all PRs got tested well enough that they likelyhood of critical bugs is quite small.

 ### Labels